-Welcome to the University of Kentucky’s Department of Ophthalmology & Visual Sciences 3-year ACGME-accredited residency program in Ophthalmology.
+Welcome to the University of Kentucky’s Department of Ophthalmology & Visual Sciences 4-year ACGME-accredited residency program in Ophthalmology.
 Here, you will find a thorough description of the program including applicant information, details on training experience, a roster of current residents and past graduates and their placement.
-The program, under the direction of Dr. Daniel B. Moore, has historically accepted 3 candidates per year, but increased to 4 candidates per year during the 2016 match cycle.
-All residents must complete a one-year internship prior to the start of residency in our preliminary year program, which provides a broad exposure to inpatient medical care with 3 months of dedicated time on ophthalmology services.
+Please also follow us at “ukophthalmology” on Instagram.
+The program has historically accepted 3 candidates per year, but increased to 4 candidates per year during the 2016 match cycle.
+We also have required a preliminary year internship with our medicine department, but transitioned to an ophthalmology run integrated internship in the 2020-2021 match.
+More information on the internship can be found here.

 The training facilities include the University of Kentucky Chandler Medical Center, the Kentucky Clinic for Advanced Eye Care, the Veterans Affairs Medical Center, Good Samaritan Hospital and Central Baptist Hospital, all of which are located in Lexington within very close proximity of each other.

 Click HERE for more information about Graduate Medical Education at the University of Kentucky including benefits, contract and house staff policies.

 If you have further questions about the program not addressed on this page or the tabs at the top of this page, please do not hesitate to contact the Ophthalmology Residency Coordinator, Madison Seward, at email@example.com.